 Set Default Price When Product Updated – If the admin enables this option, then it sets the default price on product update else not.

-—> If the imported course does not exist in Magento, it gets created in Magento with the Moodle attributes and the default price.
+—> If the imported course does not exist in Adobe Commerce, it creates in Magento with the Moodle attributes and the default price.

-–> If the course already exists in Magento, then skip the default price if it is set as NO because the product has already its price.
+–> If the course already exists in Adobe Commerce Cloud, then skip the default price if it is set as NO because the product has already its price.
 In this case, the price of the product will remain the same set by the user.

 - You can get the Moodle Role id of the user from Moodle.